sisixili/baseball-app/README.md

 MYSQL_PASSWORD=password
 MYSQL_DATABASE=baseball-dev
 ```
-5. Run `npm start` from `baseball-app/server`, note that you may have to change some permissions for some Node stuff
+5. Run `npm start` from `baseball-app/server`
+6. If you run into issues running nodemon, you may have to run the following to update it's permissions: `chmod +x baseball-app/server/node_modules/.bin/nodemon`
-6. Open another terminal and run `npm start` from `baseball-app/client`, note that you may have to change some permissions for some React stuff
+7. Open another terminal and run `npm start` from `baseball-app/client`, note that you may have to change some permissions for some React stuff
+8. If you run into issues running react-scripts, you may have to run the following to update it's permissions: `chmod +x `baseball-app/client/node_modules/.bin/react-scripts`
-7. Go to localhost:3000 to access the website.
+9. Go to localhost:3000 to access the website.